docs-tools

 docs-planner |

 Use PROACTIVELY when planning documentation structure, performing gap analysis, or creating documentation plans.
-Analyzes codebases, existing docs, JIRA tickets, and requirements to create comprehensive documentation plans with JTBD framework.
+Analyzes requirements, applies JTBD framework, and creates comprehensive documentation plans.
 MUST BE USED for any documentation planning or content architecture task. |

 docs-reviewer |